Ghost (musical): Broadway (2012)

 The musical opened on Broadway at the Lunt-Fontanne Theatre on 23 April 2012, following previews from 15 March Directed by Matthew Warchus, original stars Richard Fleeshman and Caissie Levy reprised their roles, with newcomers Da'Vine Joy Randolph (Oda Mae) and Bryce Pinkham (Carl).

 According to Levy, "[For the Broadway production], emotional moments in the show have been fine-tuned, a line or two has been changed here or there...a couple of songs have been replaced, some characters have been tweaked.
 All for the better."
 A new "Overture" was added, and "Ball of Wax" has been replaced by a new, but similar song, "You Gotta Let Go".

 The production opened to mixed reviews, although it received three Tony Award nominations.
 Randolph was nominated for the Outer Critics Circle Award for Outstanding Featured Actress in a Musical, while Hugh Vanstone won the award for Outstanding Lighting Design.
 It was announced on 24 July 2012, that the Broadway production would close on 18 August 2012 after 136 regular performances.
 A national tour for fall 2013 was confirmed.

 UK tour (2013–2014)

 The first UK Tour opened in Cardiff on 10 April 2013, and despite some technical faults, opened to positive reviews.
 London understudy Rebecca Trehearn stepped into the role of Molly, with Stewart Clarke as Sam, Wendy Mae Brown as Oda Mae and David Roberts as Carl.
 The 11-month tour closed as scheduled on 8 March 2014 in Oxford.

+UK tour (2016)

+Two years after its first tour, the show returned to theatres around the UK, in a new production produced by Bill Kenwright, starring "Girls Aloud" singer Sarah Harding as Molly, and Andy Moss as Sam.
+Reviews for this new staging were mixed to negative, with many critics and audiences not convinced by the stripped back set design, and panning the performance of Harding in particular, stating that her acting, singing and American accent left a lot to be desired; she later pulled out of the tour due to illness, with Carolyn Maitland taking on the role of Molly in her absence.